-- Article 11- Compensation - Section 1, the third sentence shall not apply. - Section 3 shall not apply. - Sections 8 and 9, as they relate to pay for Appendix B and C assignments, shall apply with the understanding that the teacher's assignment at the pilot school must be substantially the same as that in other District schools to receive the pay. - Sections 19, 20, 21 and 22 shall not apply. - Article 13 Teacher Duty Day & Teaching Hours, only Section 7 will apply. - Article 14 Teaching Assignments, only Section 1 will apply. - Article 15 Teaching & Learning Conditions, only Section G Miscellaneous, number 1 will apply. - Article 16 Department Chairpersons, only Sections 1, 3 and 5 will apply. - Article 18 Teacher Transfers, Section E Staffing New Schools does not apply. - Article 35 Performance Evaluation, this article will apply with the understanding that a pilot school could establish additional evaluative processes as long as they are in addition to the District-approved evaluation.
+- Section 1, the third sentence shall not apply. - · Section 3 shall not apply. - Sections 8 and 9, as they relate to pay for Appendix B and C assignments, shall apply with the understanding that the teacher's assignment at the pilot school must be substantially the same as that in other District schools to receive the pay. - Sections 20, 21, 22 and 23 shall not apply. - Article 14 Teaching Assignments, only Section 1 will apply. - Article 15 Teaching & Learning Conditions, only Section G Miscellaneous, number 1 will apply. - Article 17 Department Chairpersons, only Sections 1, 3 and 5 will apply. - Article 19 Teacher Transfers, Section E Staffing New Schools does not apply. - Article 36 Performance Evaluation, this article will apply with the understanding that a pilot school could establish additional evaluative processes as long as they are in addition to the District-approved evaluation.